-The long weekends of 2019 are just starting, travellers.
-So you need to make your plans now.
+Don’t waste the long weekends of the year, travellers.
+Make your plans now!
 A great option for long weekend travel is Manali.
 This beautiful town way up in the mountains is about 14 hours away if you drive or take a bus from Delhi.
 The places to see and things to do in Manali are so diverse that you will find something for everyone.
 But because of its popularity, one can get confused with the number of choices in Manali.
 To make your life easier, we made a travel guide on everything you need to know about this Himachali paradise.

 Where to stay in Manali